 These things apply to both you and your guest.
 If you’re interviewing new people all the time it can be hard to ensure that each new person has these things in place each time.

 Getting the hardware right helps the software

-Something to bear in mind is that these software recordings are only as good as the hardware you and your guests are using.
+Something to bare in mind is that these software recordings are only as good as the hardware you and your guests are using.